MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/app-services-landing-zone-accelerator.md

 Customers adopt <<Token-LongName>> in various ways.
 The construction set can be adapted to produce an architecture that fits **your** way and puts your organization on a path to sustainable scale.

-## To begin, implement an enterprise-scale landing zone
+## Implement a platform foundation

-The Landing zone accelerator for <<Token-LongName>> assumes that an enterprise-scale landing zone has been successfully implemented.
-For more information on this prerequisite, review these articles:
+Landing zone accelerator for <<Token-LongName>> assumes that a platform foundation that takes care of the shared services (network, security, identity, and governance) required to effectively construct and operationalize a landing zone has been successfully implemented.
+This isn't mandatory when implementing Landing zone accelerator for <<Token-LongName>>, but it does handle much of the security and management required to safely manage your cloud environment.
+If you already have one, you can skip this step.
+For more information on this, review these articles:

 - [Start with Cloud Adoption Framework enterprise-scale landing zones](../../ready/enterprise-scale/index.md)
 - [Implement Cloud Adoption Framework enterprise-scale landing zones in Azure](../../ready/enterprise-scale/implementation.md)

-## What the AKS construction set provides
+## What Landing zone accelerator for <<Token-LongName>> provides

-The construction set approach to landing zones provides these assets to support your project:
+The Landing zone accelerator approach to landing zones provides these assets to support your project:

 - A modular approach, so that you can customize environment variables
 - Design guidelines to aid in evaluating critical decisions